gene-git/Arch-mkpkg/README.md

 ## Whats New

+Version 3.0.0
+Preliminary support for epoch.
+Be good to get wider testing.

 Version 2.x.y brings fine grain control by allowing package dependences to trigger builds using semantic version.
 For example 'python>minor' will rebuild only if a new python package has it's major.minor greater than what it was when package was last built.